 Merchant independently released her 2003 album, The House Carpenter's Daughter, which veers back toward classic folk; she covers traditional songs such as "House Carpenter" and "Weeping Pilgrim," an 18th-century hymnal she found in the NY Public Library archives.
 Merchant is dedicated to supporting a wide array of nonprofits and social justice groups.
 For the past five years, she has been researching, writing and recording a collection of songs adapted from the works of classic and contemporary poets.
 She is set to release Leave Your Sleep in March 2010.

-Natalie Merchant’s TED talks
+Natalie Merchant’s TED talk

 “The Sleepy Giant,” Charles E. Carryl (1841-1920) My age is three hundred and seventy-two, And I think, with the deepest regret, How I used to pick up and voraciously chew The dear little boys whom I met.
 I’ve eaten them raw, in their holiday suits; I’ve eaten them curried with rice; I’ve eaten them baked, […]Continue reading